HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 results: https://docs.google.com/spreadsheets/d/1tbbH4q4wzj4bpTj8ctRJ_8-NyS5KPBBcNInkemfxcR8
 AmandeepSingh_bio: Amandeep Singh has been developing for the web since 2009 and writes about front end development, UI/UX, Shopify, BigCommerce, WordPress, and programming at <a hreflang="en" href="https://byaman.com/">byaman.com</a>.
 He is a writer, mentor, and speaker.
 featured_quote: While ecommerce platforms are diverse and well distributed among different providers, a few key players dominate technologies like payment systems.
-featured_stat_1: 21%
+featured_stat_1: 19.8%
-featured_stat_label_1: Percent of ecommerce sites
+featured_stat_label_1: Percent of desktop sites that are ecommerce
-featured_stat_2: 37%
+featured_stat_2: 35.9%
-featured_stat_label_2: Percent of ecommerce sites built with WooCommerce.
+featured_stat_label_2: Percent of desktop ecommerce sites built with WooCommerce
-featured_stat_3: 3.5%
+featured_stat_3: 3.9%
-featured_stat_label_3: Percent of sites offering PayPal as payment method
+featured_stat_label_3: Percent of desktop sites offering PayPal as a payment method
 doi: 10.5281/zenodo.14065664
 ---